 (3) Procedures must be available for correcting measurement data traceable to the current WISG for harmonization to the new reference scale, in particular for major climate time series.

-(4) The Baseline Surface Radiation Network (BSRN) should make mandatory the recording of pyrgeometer raw data (net IR signal in volts and temperature) using the newly defined logical record LR4000 and BSRN should investigate how many stations are able to provide this record for historical data.
+(4) As the Baseline Surface Radiation Network (BSRN) has made mandatory the recording of pyrgeometer raw data (net IR signal in volts and temperature) using the newly defined logical record LR4000, the number of BSRN stations able to provide this record for historical data must be determined [Switzerland/New Zealand].

 Solar radiation